danysantiago/sendgrid-android/README.md

     compile project(':sendgrid-android')
 }
 ```

+### Additional Steps:

 Because the Library uses an updated version of [Apache's Http Library](https://hc.apache.org/httpcomponents-client-4.3.x/android-port.html) we need to add the following packaging options so the APK gets built correctly, without libraries conflicting.
+This goes into your app's build.gradle.
 ```groovy
 ...
 android {